approov/quickstart-android-java-okhttp/SECRETS-PROTECTION.md

 This ensures connections may only use official certificates, and blocks the use of self signed certificates that might be used by a Man-in-the-Middle (MitM) attacker.

 ## ADDING API DOMAINS
-In order for secrets to be protected for particular API domains it is necessary to inform Approov about them.
+In order for secrets or API keys to be protected when being transmitted externally by the app, it is necessary to inform Approov about the domains on which they may be sent.
 Execute the following command:

 ```
 approov api -add your.domain -noApproovToken